 - Cover and let simmer for 5-6 minutes until heated

 - Divide into bowls and add cilantro just before serving

-Salsa Verde can usually be found in the Mexican section of the grocery store near the other salsas and sauces.
+Salsa verde is a green salsa that can usually be found in the Mexican section of the grocery store near the other salsas and sauces.
 I typically buy a brand called Herdez which is relatively inexpensive.
-For this recipe, I recommend grabbing mild since most of the base is salsa and anything more than mild can get a little too spicy.

 I’m not exaggerating when I say this only takes 10 minutes to prepare.
 You may need an extra minute to chop your shallot and garlic but this recipe is perfect when you feel like you don’t have any time to make dinner.
 It’s also delicious reheated, making it a perfect meal prep option for lunches!

-Now if only I had the recipe for the peach margaritas…
+Now if only I had the recipe for the Mad Mex peach margaritas…